Kalvium-Program/lab-js-special-calculator-boilerplate/README.md

 Terence Tao loves Mathematics.
 So he decided to create one special calculator, which behaves a little different to normal calculators.
 Tao is now on a quest to create this special calculator.
 He needs **YOU** to help him code functionalities in the back-end though.
-Go to the `src/app.js` file and complete all the unfinished code to satiate her sweet tooth.
+Go to the `src/app.js` file and complete all the unfinished code to satiate his sweet tooth.

 ### How to approach a lab: